 KWYN EFECTIVE lets medical professionals safely visit—and revisit—a challenging environment, better preparing them for real-world scenarios.

 KWYN EFECTIVE has a mobile-friendly, personalized training program for first responders to practice and refine medical and trauma treatment skills on virtual patients.

 KWYN EFECTIVE Mobile (previously MSTAT) intelligently adapts to a specific trainee’s learning curve, providing an optimized learning path and curriculum.

 “The Department of Defense recognizes the need for training systems that prepare personnel in the military medical operation to perform their roles in severely degraded, prolonged field and en-route care settings.
 Our KWYN EFECTIVE system delivers the first virtual environment to train and assess these critical skills.”

-Human-Centered AI Scientist at Charles River Analytics and Principal Investigator on the KWYN EFECTIVE effort
+Human-Centered AI Scientist and Principal Investigator for KWYN EFECTIVE

 Immersive training tailored to the individual